nikhillondhe9/openag-cloud-v1/client2/ReadMe.rob.txt

 #debugrob: 2017-12-15 latest attempt to see if I can just use
            the device RSA key is used in place of the service account.

-command line device registry setup: https://wiki.openag.media.mit.edu/users/rbaynes/google_cloud_platform/pub_sub
+Command line device registry setup: https://wiki.openag.media.mit.edu/users/rbaynes/google_cloud_platform/pub_sub

 1. update source_to_setup_local_env.bash with good env var names